alshdavid/xpkg/README.md

 ### Archive Formats

-To maximize compatibility, applications are repackaged as:
+To maximize compatibility, applications are repackaged and the contents flattened (if required) as:

 - `.zip`
   - Maximum compatibility